akshayk4430/CloudSchool-Cloud-Administration-Project/01-Documentation/09-License-Management.md

 - GRP-M365-License-Students
 - GRP-M365-License-Staff

-Users are assigned to these groups based on their role.
+Users are assigned to these groups based on their role:

-Staff → GRP-M365-License-Staff (55 users)
+- Students → GRP-M365-License-Students (500 users)
-Students → GRP-M365-License-Students (500 users)
+- Staff → GRP-M365-License-Staff (55 users)

 Group-based licensing is used to automate license assignment and ensure consistency.
 Any user added to the group automatically receives the assigned license.

 ---

 ## 3. License SKU